CA Statewide – Health & Safety Regulations

 Oil wells don't belong in our neighborhood.
 We demand #spacetobreathe

 California is one of the largest producers of dirty oil in the nation, despite the state’s green reputation.
-There are 72,000 oil wells statewide that produced 165.3 million barrels of oil in 2018, according to the CA Department of Conservation.
+There are approximately 61,000 active oil wells statewide that produced 118 million barrels of oil in 2023.
+In addition, there are approximately 40,000 oil wells that are idle but have not been plugged, according to FracTracker Alliance.
 Nearly five and a half million Californians live within one mile of an oil or gas well, and of those, one-third live in areas with the highest levels of pollution in the state.

 Studies link proximity to oil and gas wells to a host of health impacts, including cancer, premature mortality, asthma and other respiratory ailments.
 These impacts are not distributed equally, with communities of color and low-income communities being most affected.